izon-masuara/vanilla-0.1/README.md

 # vanilla-0.1
-This web using javascript,html,css and boostrap.
+This basic web using javascript,html,css and boostrap.

 if you want tp learn basic this one of basics to explore